Career Coaching

 Why Motivation Gets Misunderstood

 Motivation gets talked about a lot in popular culture, but in real life it doesn’t behave the way most people expect.
-Parents searching for why young adults lack motivation are often looking for a quick answer.
+When we talk with parents searching for why young adults lack motivation, we often find that they are looking for a quick answer.
 It’s natural to wonder whether your child is lazy or whether they just need a push.

 But motivation is complex.
 It isn’t a simple on‑off switch that comes with maturity or self‑confidence.
-Instead, it is often a response to feelings of uncertainty, fear, or overwhelm.
+Instead, feeling unmotivated is often a response to feelings of uncertainty, fear, or overwhelm.
 Many young adults who appear unmotivated are actually wrestling with internal barriers that make action feel risky or futile.

 When these barriers are present, the brain shifts into a protective mode.
 Rather than moving toward opportunities, the young adult may hesitate, delay, or freeze.
 Parents may see this as resistance or lack of motivation.
 In truth, it may be a sign of fear of failure, low self‑trust, or confusion about what path to choose.